ALI7861111/Breast_Cancer_Detection/README.md

 # Dataset
 The dataset consists of 32 columns, including an ID, a diagnosis (M = malignant, B = benign), and 30 real-valued input features.
 The features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe the following characteristics of the cell nuclei present in the image:

-radius (mean of distances from center to points on the perimeter) texture (standard deviation of gray-scale values) perimeter area smoothness (local variation in radius lengths) compactness (perimeter^2 / area - 1.0) concavity (severity of concave portions of the contour) concave points (number of concave portions of the contour) symmetry fractal dimension ("coastline approximation" - 1)
+-radius (mean of distances from center to points on the perimeter)

+-texture (standard deviation of gray-scale values)

+-perimeter

+-area

+-smoothness (local variation in radius lengths)

+-compactness (perimeter^2 / area - 1.0)

+-concavity (severity of concave portions of the contour)

+-concave points (number of concave portions of the contour)

+-symmetry

+-fractal dimension ("coastline approximation" - 1)

 The mean, standard error, and "worst" or largest (mean of the three worst/largest values) of these features were computed for each image, resulting in 30 features.

 # model